Boscombe West

 Boscombe West is a ward in Bournemouth, Dorset.
 Since 2019, the ward has elected 2 councillors to Bournemouth, Christchurch and Poole Council.

 History

 The ward was formerly used for elections to Bournemouth Borough Council, which it elected three councillors.
 The current ward has slightly different boundaries, covering part of the former Bournemouth ward of Boscombe East.

+In 2025, Gillian Martin resigned from the Labour Party.

 Geography

 The ward covers the western areas of Boscombe.
 It is part of the Bournemouth East parliamentary constituency.

 Demographics

 Boscombe West is one of the most diverse wards in the whole of the South East Dorset conurbation.
 The average age of residents is older than the England and Wales average.